When you look at the ingredients list of most processed foods, you will find added food additives and food preservatives.

-Moreover, another study has confirmed that the intake of MSG has an adverse effect on health such as headaches and other sensitivity issues.
+Moreover, another study has confirmed that the intake of MSG has an adverse effect on health, such as headaches and other sensitivity issues.

 Also, the study conducted in China has shown that increasing intake of MSG has been linked to weight gain.

-While a higher dose of MSG in another study has shown to give Asthma attacks in Asthma patients.
+The higher dose of MSG in another study has shown to give Asthma attacks in Asthma patients.

 What are the other names of Monosodium Glutamate (MSG)?

 The other names of Monosodium Glutamate (MSG) are Hydrolyzed Plant Protein, Soy Protein Isolate, Vegetable Protein Extract, Yeast Extract, Hydrolyzed Vegetable Protein, Glutamate, Sodium Caseinate, Soy Protein, Glutamic Acid, Textured Protein, Barley Malt, Malt Extract, and Calcium Caseinate.